What is Trauma?

 - Anger and frustration

 - Acute stress disorder (such as distress, memories, avoidance and numbing in the months after trauma)

 - Avoidance and public anxiety

-A medical team will assess your symptoms and medical history.
-A physical exam will be done.
+A medical team will assess your symptoms and medical history and perform a physical exam.